About the Ceremonies

 Information for Overseas Students

-Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending your Graduation Ceremony is a permitted activity for students who have completed their course successfully, hold a valid Tier 4 visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.
+Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending your Graduation Ceremony is a permitted activity for students who have completed their course successfully, hold a valid Tier 4/Student visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.
 If you fall into this category you no longer need to apply for a Standard Visitor visa (although you can if you wish to).
 However, please note that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked (for example, an email sent from Graduation Team confirming your registration; an email from professional services or your academic department confirming you have passed your degree; a return ticket to your home country after the Graduation Ceremony etc).

 For your guests, they would normally require a ‘Standard Visitor Visa’.
 The University cannot provide invitation letters for your family or friends but you can write a letter inviting each of your guests to your ceremony - check the Standard Visitor webpage to download a 'sample invitation letter' for them to use in their visa application.

-If you do not have a valid Tier 4 visa, you should apply for a ‘Standard Visitor Visa’.
+If you do not have a valid Tier 4/Student visa, you should apply for a ‘Standard Visitor Visa’.
 To do so you should obtain a Student Status letter, and include in your visa application a print-out of the email from the Graduation Team which confirms that you have been invited to attend the Graduation Ceremony, and a print-out of the email from professional services/your academic department confirming that you have passed your degree.
 Please refer to this webpage for more information as to what other documents you may need for this visa application.

 If you require further visa related advice, please contact the Student Immigration & Compliance team directly using their online form.